Census alternative for HubSpot

 Quick answer

 Census is a great Data Activation platform for teams with a data engineer and a warehouse already in production.
 For RevOps teams that just need product events on HubSpot records, Zoody ships the same outcome in 1-2 days at roughly 1/10th the all-in cost.
+Common entry points are PQL scoring and PLG sales handoff, both of which ship without a dbt project.
+If you also use the warehouse for non-HubSpot syncs, see Zoody vs Hightouch for the broader comparison.

 Census vs Zoody for HubSpot product data